-For people reaching State Pension Age before 6 April 2016: If your classic plus pension includes any service before 1997, you should note that this will include a guaranteed minimum pension (GMP), and special arrangements apply to the pensions increase on the GMP.
+For people reaching State Pension Age before 6 April 2016: If your premium pension includes any service before 1997, for example service which you have transferred in from another scheme. and this part of your pension includes a guaranteed minimum pension (GMP), you should note that special arrangements apply to the pensions increase on the GMP.
 When you reach State pension age, some of the increase on your GMP may be paid with your State pension rather than with your Civil Service pension.
-The increase in your classic plus pension may therefore appear to be less than a full cost of living increase.
+The increase in your premium pension may therefore appear to be less than a full increase in line with rises in the cost of living.

-For people reaching State Pension Age on 6 April 2016 or after please refer to the following website for more information:
+For people reaching State Pension Age on 6 April 2016 or after please refer to the following website for more information: www.gov.uk/new-state-pension

-www.gov.uk/new-state-pension